 Before arriving at Tulane, President Fitts served 14 years as dean of the Law School at the University of Pennsylvania, where he was recognized for greatly boosting that school’s offerings in interdisciplinary education.
 He also presided over a quadrupling of Penn Law’s endowment, a more than 40 percent increase in the size of the Law School faculty and a doubling of all forms of student financial aid.
 He oversaw the rebuilding or renovation of the entire Law School campus.
 The Law School’s Board of Overseers named a faculty chair, a scholarship and an auditorium at the school in his honor.

 President Fitts is a native of Philadelphia.
 He earned a bachelor of arts degree from Harvard University in 1975.
 Inspired by To Kill a Mockingbird and its heroic protagonist Atticus Finch, he attended Yale Law School.
 He was editor of the Yale Law Journal and received his juris doctorate in 1979.

 He served as a clerk for federal judge and civil rights advocate Leon Higginbotham, who became a mentor to him.
 President Fitts then worked as an attorney in the U.S. Justice Department’s Office of Legal Counsel, where he served as outside counsel to the President, White House and Cabinet.

 His teaching career began at Penn Law in 1985.
 He has written extensively on presidential power, separation of powers, executive branch decision-making, improving the structure of political parties and administrative law.
 He served as president of the American Law Deans Association.

-President Cowen and his wife, Marjorie, have four adult children and four grandchildren.
+President Fitts and his wife, Renée Sobel, have two adult children.